 Ride Time - The mountain roads of Colombia are known for their never-ending twists and turns.
 The total kilometers per day may seem small but given the winding roads are ascending or descending, our average speed can only be 40kph.
 On pavement, it will be a little bit more.

 Once you include time for coffee and food, stopping for photographs, and the rough terrain, each day's ride will last a full 8 hours.
 Your group will be ready for a rest at the end of the day.
+This is easily one of the best Colombia motorcycle tours there is.

 Leave Medellín we wind our way through the mountains outside of the city.
 The road is paved the entire way and features gentle sweeping curves that are easy to handle.
 This is an easy way to begin the trip and get used to driving in Colombia.
 Once we drop into the tropical Magdalena valley the terrain becomes flat for the next few hours.
 Towering in the distance we begin to close in on a totally new mountain range, the rugged Eastern Andes.